 Is the state (or a particular area) known to be heavily unionized?

-Overall, the unionization rate in Canada is 30%; the public sector influences this percentage.
+Overall, the unionization rate in Canada is approximately 30%; the public sector influences this percentage.

 What rules apply to layoffs?
 Are there particular rules for plant closures/mass layoffs?

-Depending on the express or implied terms of the employment contract, temporary layoffs for non-unionized employees may be considered a constructive dismissal at common law, particularly for white-collar workers.
+Provincial rules Depending on the express or implied terms of the employment contract, including the presence or absence of any workplace layoff policies, temporary layoffs for non-unionized employees may be considered a constructive dismissal at common law, particularly for white-collar workers.
 Under the Employment Standards Act 2000 a temporary layoff is permitted subject to the rules set out in the Employment Standards Act 2000 and the regulations.
 An indefinite layoff (a temporary layoff can become an indefinite layoff) is treated as a termination of employment under the Employment Standards Act 2000.

 If 50 or more employees are indefinitely laid off or terminated in a four-week period, eight weeks’ notice or more is required and a filing must be submitted to the provincial Ministry of Labor.
 The notice increases with the number of employees affected.
 This is in addition to individual statutory severance pay to which employees may be entitled.
 Most employees with five or more years of service with an employer that has an annual payroll of more than C$2.5 million are entitled to statutory severance pay of one week per year of service.

 Where the employer carries on business at more than one location, separate locations constitute one establishment for the purposes of mass termination if:

 - the separate locations are located within the same municipality; or